A Saint Who Levels Up Through Necromancy

 “Come back to me.”

-The bone staff that had buried itself in the middle of the boulder went whoosh and came flying back to its caster’s side.A spear made from bone as a catalyst.
-Firing and recalling it both burned mana, but it beat making a new one each time.
+The bone staff buried in the boulder tore free and came whipping back to his hand.
+The staff doubled as a spear, bone serving as its catalyst; loosing it and recalling it both cost mana, but that beat fashioning a new one each time.

 “I’ve watched a whole lot of people die looking for that dignity, you know?”